 Corrective spectacle wear for presbyopic correction:

-Various surgical options for presbyopia repair are available nowadays.
+Various surgical options for presbyopia correction & repair are available nowadays.
 Here's a brief look at them:

 Monovision with LASIK: With the help of laser technology, monovision will be produced in your eyes.
 This means your dominant eye will primarily have far vision, whereas the other eye will have near vision.
 Some ophthalmologist are known to correct one eye to good vision and but intentionally leave the other eye with -0.75D refractive errors during LASIK in preparation of the on-coming presbyopia for their middle age clients.
 Others produce a multifocal effect, designed so both eyes can see equally well both far away and up close.